KSPModdingLibs/KSPBuildTools/README.md

 ## [update-version](https://github.com/KSPModdingLibs/KSPBuildTools/blob/main/.github/actions/update-version/action.yml)

-Runs [update-version.sh](#update-version.sh) to replace version tokens in several text files.
-TODO: support in-repo installs of KSPBuildTools.
-NOTE: this section is out of date and needs to be updated
+Uses `yaclog` and `yaclog-ksp` to update a changelog and get release notes.
+Then runs [update-version.sh](#update-version.sh) to replace version tokens in several text files.
+All modifications will be staged to git but not committed.

 Inputs:

 * `version-string`

+  Required.
+A version number in major.minor.patch.build form, or one of the special strings `--major` `--minor` `--patch` which will increment the version based on the most recent entry in the changelog file.

+* `changelog-input-file`

+  Optional.
+Default: `CHANGELOG.md`

+  The name of a changelog file to use.
+Should be formatted according to [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), with a `## Unreleased` section at the top for changes that are pending release.  `yaclog release` will be invoked which replaces the `## Unreleased` section with the version number and the date stamp.

+* `changelog-output-file`

+  Optional.
+If specified, this action will run `yaclog-ksp` on the changelog input file which generates a changelog .cfg file suitable for [Kerbal Changelog](https://github.com/HebaruSan/KerbalChangelog/blob/master/README.md).
+As such, `changelog-output-file` should be somewhere in your mod's artifact path so that it will be included when the mod is installed.

+* `release-notes-output-file`

+  Optional.
+If specified, uses `yaclog` to save the most recent changelog info in markdown format to this file.
+This can then be used by the [`assemble-release` action](#assemble-release).

 * `template-extension`

+  Corresponds to the input to `update-version.sh`.
+Defaults to `.versiontemplate`

 * `files`

-  Correspond to the inputs to `update-version.sh`.

-* `git-stage`

-  Corresponds to the `-g` input to `update-version.sh`.

-* `delete-template-files`

-  Corresponds to the `-d` input to `update-version.sh`.
+  Corresponds to the input to `update-version.sh`.

 * `ksp-build-tools-root`

   Where to download `update-version.sh`.

+Outputs:

+* The final version string is saved in `VERSION_STRING` as an environment variable and `outputs.version-string`
+* The path to the release notes file is saved in `RELEASE_NOTES_FILE` as an environment variable and `outputs-release-notes-output-file`